This Article Is About The Waiting Period After Foreclosure To Qualify For Mortgage

 - Non-Medical credit disputes with zero balances are exempt from credit disputes

-- If borrowers have credit disputes on non-medical collections and the total outstanding balance of all of his or her collections are under $1,000 balances, then it is exempt and they do not have to retract those disputes
+- If borrowers have credit disputes on non-medical collections and the total outstanding balance of all of their collections are under $1,000 balances, then it is exempt and they do not have to retract those disputes

 - Any credit disputes that are 24 months or older are exempt from retraction